oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/node-subsetting/node-subsetting.md

 4. On the **Add Virtual Machines** page, select additional DB servers on which to add the VM.

-5. Select the DB servers with the **Available to add** status and then click **Save Changes**.
+      * Select the DB servers with the **Available to add** status and then click **Save Changes**.

-You may now **proceed to the next lab**
+5. Note that the expansion of the VM Cluster will show the additional VM Capacity on the **VM Cluster Details page** and that the status of the VM Cluster will remain in the ***Updating*** state until the VMs are fully added.

 ## Learn More

-* Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-provisioning.html#GUID-4CB5B5E1-E853-4CA2-B43D-54CD18A8F28A) to learn more about Creating Infrastructure resource for Exadata Database Service on Cloud@Customer.
+* Click [here](https://docs.oracle.com/en/engineered-systems/exadata-cloud-at-customer/ecccm/ecc-manage-vm-clusters.html#GUID-53A7D800-C948-4160-BA46-C9D7907E247A) to learn more about VM Cluster Node Subsetting for Exadata Database Service on Cloud@Customer.

 ## Acknowledgements